Prevent is a part of The UK's Contest counter-terrorism strategy.

 We want to:

-- Support those who have already engaged in terrorism to disengage and rehabilitate
+- Enable people who have already engaged in terrorism to disengage and rehabilitate all forms of terrorism

 Need advice or support?